Hycient195/Hycient195/README.md

 ### Hello there 👋

-I am Hycient Onyeukwu, a full-stack software engineer residing in Nigeria.
+I am Hycient Onyeukwu, a full-stack software engineer residing in PortHarcourt, Nigeria.

 I'm passionate about bringing new ideas to reality by the development of web applications and back-end APIs, with the use of modern web technologies.